 In 2018, Commerce Cloud expanded beyond B2C ecommerce with the acquisition of CloudCraze, a leader in ecommerce designed for organizations selling to business customers.
 What was CloudCraze is now the Salesforce B2B Commerce product.

-Now Commerce Cloud spans across B2C and B2B to offer leading ecommerce solutions for all types of companies looking to sell products and services online.
+Now Commerce Cloud spans across B2C and B2B and includes a direct-to-consumer (D2C) product option, to offer leading ecommerce solutions for all types of companies looking to sell products and services online.

 What Are the Commerce Cloud Products and Capabilities?

 Commerce Cloud features three core capabilities: B2B Commerce, B2B2C Commerce, and B2C Commerce.

 Combined, they help our customers design and implement their commerce strategies at their own pace, according to their own particular needs.

 Consumers aren’t the only ones buying online.
 Businesses need to make purchases too.
 For example, a wholesaler can place an order of merchandise to stock multiple stores for an entire season, or a factory can purchase replacement parts for a specific type of machine.
 B2B Commerce powers sites for many of the world’s largest companies that span manufacturing, consumer goods, technology, healthcare, and more.

 These sites are designed for extremely large carts and purchases consisting of hundreds or thousands of items.
 They include B2B-specific functionality such as: